Ellard A. Walsh: Between the world wars

 Walsh's unit was reorganized as the 1st Infantry Regiment, Minnesota National Guard on January 31, 1920.
 Walsh possessed administrative and people skills that enabled him to rise quickly through the ranks.
 He was promoted to lieutenant colonel and named the Assistant Adjutant General of Minnesota in 1921.
-Walsh was promoted to brigadier general on July 1, 1927, and he was appointed Adjutant General of Minnesota.
+Walsh was promoted to brigadier general on July 1, 1927, and he was appointed as the Adjutant General of Minnesota.

 Walsh served as president of the National Guard Association of the United States (NGAUS), from 1928 to 1930.

 In 1929, Walsh was tasked to locate a new training facility site for the Guard, and selected a 12,000-acre area near Little Falls, Minnesota.
 At that location, Camp Ripley was constructed in 1930.

 On May 16, 1934, the truck driver's union initiated a strike (Minneapolis Teamsters Strike of 1934), which quickly degenerated into open violence in the streets of Minneapolis.
 Minnesota Governor Floyd B. Olson activated the National Guard, and Walsh commanded 4,000 Guardsmen in the suppression of the chaos.
 Utilizing roving patrols, curfews, and security details, Walsh quickly restored order, thus enabling negotiated settlement of the labor dispute.

 Walsh put the strike experience to good use five years later when a tornado struck Anoka, Minnesota on June 18, 1939.
 Governor Harold E. Stassen called in the National Guard, and Adjutant General Walsh commanded 300 Guardsmen who patrolled the streets and imposed a quasi-martial law while the community was stabilized.